-They retail at $539.99.
-That's a bit steep, especially when other shoes with better comfort, lower weight, and greater adjustability are out there.
+Their retail is a bit steep, especially when other shoes with better comfort, lower weight, and greater adjustability are out there.
 That said, they look sweet and the moldable sole is a cool feature.

 No, the Lakes didn't win any awards, but they're still awesome shoes that came darn close.
 They're excellent for sprinting and spinning up hills with their super rigid carbon fiber sole and snug, tough upper that helps transfer as much power to the pedals as the solid sole.
 That's aided by the micro-adjustable BOA dials that allow you to really get the perfect close fit, maximizing both comfort and transfer.
 The biggest complaint with fastening is that the dial is only a one-way fastener, so to loosen the upper you need to pop the dial and it loosens all the way.
 The shoe is also a bit on the heavy side, so far as these things go.
 Weight weenies might be concerned here, but for the rest of us, this is a high-performing bike shoe well worth its premium.